ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Increase the value of a number, represented by an array, by one.
 Needs to allow for carry-over and thus resizing the array.

 ### Key Features
-* Implements realloc to resize an array.
+* Implements realloc to resize an array

 ## Valid Anagram
 Is one string the anagram of another.